Survivor Series (2006): Aftermath

 The following night on Raw, Triple H, Shawn Michaels, and Ric Flair defeated all five members of the Spirit Squad.
-They were sick and tired of the Spirit Squad, so in a backstage segment, DX locked the Spirit Squad in a travel case and sent them to Ohio Valley Wrestling in Louisville, Kentucky via delivery man.
+They were sick and tired of the Spirit Squad, so in a backstage segment, DX locked the Spirit Squad in a travel case and sent them to Ohio Valley Wrestling (OVW) in Louisville, Kentucky via delivery van.
 That was the end of the Spirit Squad faction.
 As for DX's teammates at Survivor Series, The Hardys were challenged by the newly reunited team of MNM (Johnny Nitro and Joey Mercury).
 Eventually, they had a tag team match at December to Dismember.

 Victoria earned a shot at the Women's Championship by defeating Melina, Torrie Wilson, Maria, and Candice Michelle in a battle royal.
 She eventually lost to the Women's Champion Mickie James at New Year's Revolution.

 WWE Champion John Cena was challenged by the undefeated Umaga the next night on Raw.
 Cena accepted the challenge and they had the championship match at the next Raw pay-per-view, New Year's Revolution.
 Cena ended Umaga's winning streak to retain the championship.

 On the following episode of SmackDown!, General Manager Theodore Long announced Kane versus Montel Vontavious Porter in an Inferno match and The Undertaker versus Mr. Kennedy in a Last Ride match at Armageddon.
 This led to the reunification of The Brothers of Destruction versus Kennedy and MVP on the December 15 episode of SmackDown!.

 The ECW main feud was between Big Show and Bobby Lashley who signed a contract to be in the Extreme Elimination Chamber match on the November 14 of ECW.
 At December to Dismember, Lashley became the new ECW World Champion by winning the Extreme Elimination Chamber match.

 After defeating King Booker at Survivor Series, Batista would go on to hold the World Heavyweight Championship for four months, defending it against Mr. Kennedy at the 2007 Royal Rumble.
 Batista would then finally lose the championship to The Undertaker, the winner of the 2007 Royal Rumble, at WrestleMania 23.